mattermost/mattermost-plugin-playbooks/README.md

 # Mattermost Incident Response Plugin

-This plugin allows you to create customized crisis management workflows.
+This plugin allows you to coordinate and manage incidents within Mattermost.